Katie Lee Bunting, MScOT, BSc, Reg. OT(BC)

 Occupational therapy seemed like a natural fit, as I sought to combine my undergraduate studies in ecology and love of working with people.
 I graduated with my MScOT from the University of Toronto in 2004.

-I feel very fortunate to have worked with a diversity of folks across practice contexts over 10 years as an occupational therapist.
-I then transitioned to occupational education in 2014.
+I feel very fortunate and deeply grateful to have worked with a diversity of folks across practice contexts over 10 years as an occupational therapist.
+I transitioned to occupational education in 2014 and I am a firm believer in values-based teaching, using a critical and relational approach (you can read more about my approach to teaching here – hyperlinked).

 Outside of work, I value the time I spend with my family, my senior dog Sid, and my friends.
-In particular, I find meaning and joy in cooking and spending time in nature (and occasional binge watching!).
+In particular, I find meaning and joy in cooking and spending time in nature (and occasionally binge-watching tv!)

 I have profound gratitude to the Stó:lō Nation, the səl̓ilwətaɁɬ təməxʷ (Tsleil-Waututh) Nation, and the xʷməθkʷəy̓əm (Musqueam) Nation, who are, and have always been, stewards to the lands that now nourish me and my family.
 I am of Irish and French settler background.